Salmon-Computer-Vision/salmon-computer-vision/utils/pi/services/README.md

 Raspberry Pi 5 does not have a hardware encoder, so use the `--orin` flag to use CPU encoding.

-Change the `RTSP_URL` and `DEVICE_ID` to the respective URLs and Jetson ending ID hostnames.
+Change `DEVICE_ID` to the appropriate Jetson ending ID hostnames.

 Ignore `BUCKET` if the device is deployed at a site with no Internet connectivity and as such will not upload to the cloud.
-This param is the AWS bucket name to upload to.
+This param should be the AWS S3 bucket name to upload to.

 Older raspi do have the v4l2 or omx encoders, so set the vars like this
 instead: